ravisingh9990/basic_to_modern_js/README.md

 # basic_to_modern_js
-This Repo is about javascript from very basics to modern javascipt.
+This Repo is about javascript from very basics to modern javascript.
+Author : Ravi Singh